 There are many types of counselors that can help you.
 These include social workers, psychologists, psychiatrists, religious clergy, and art and music therapists.
 Talking with someone outside your circle of family or friends can be comforting.
 A counselor can help you cope with caring for yourself, your family, and your daily affairs.

-Memorial Sloan Kettering Cancer Cenrer offers a range of resources for families, friends, and caregivers who have lost a loved one.
-You can learn more about the resources listed below at www.mskcc.org/cancer-care/counseling-support/support-grieving-family-friends.
+Memorial Sloan Kettering (MSK) offers a range of resources for grieving families and friends.
+You can learn more about the resources listed below atwww.mskcc.org/cancer-care/counseling-support/support-grieving-family-friends

-Psychiatrists and psychologists from this center run a bereavement clinic that provides counseling and support to individuals, couples, and families who are grieving.
-They can also help you manage psychiatric medications.
-Call 646-888-0200 for more information.
+Some bereaved families find counseling helpful.
+Our psychiatrists and psychologists lead a bereavement clinic that provides counseling and support to individuals, couples, and families who are grieving.
+They can also prescribe medications to help if you feel depressed.

 The Department of Social Work’s bereavement program offers free telephone consultations, support groups, educational lectures, and referrals to community resources.
-Oncology social workers have expertise in the psychological, social, spiritual, and practical concerns that often arise for individuals, families, and friends who are grieving.
-Call 646-888-4889 for more information.
+Oncology (cancer care) social workers have expertise in the psychological, social, spiritual, and practical concerns that come up for individuals, families, and friends who are grieving.